DoctorMage/Roguelike-Adventures-and-Dungeons/README.md

 * The Shop is receiving a huge revamp.
 All tabs will be remade for more appropriate organization of items.
 Tons of items have been added
 * New changes to the configs

-AND MUCH MORE TO COME!
-Current changes: https://pastebin.com/raw/e4EbKVtJ

 There will be notification about missing entries in your save file - that's totally OK.